Breast Cancer Misdiagnosis Claims

 Breast cancer – the facts

 One in every eight women suffers with breast cancer in their lifetime.
 It is mostly diagnosed after the menopause.
 However, 20% of women are diagnosed under the age of 50, although it is extremely rare under the age of 40.
-Several hundred men are also diagnosed each year.
+For men, the incidence of breast cancer is far less.
+In fact, less than 1% of all breast cancers occur in men.
+However, this still means hundreds of men are diagnosed each year and early treatment is vital.

 People can have an increased risk if members of their family have previously had some types of cancer – a very strong family history may mean there is a genetic risk.
 You can be tested for two of the genes involved, called BRCA1 and BRCA2.
 If these genes are found, however, it does not mean you will definitely get cancer.